jradd/django-newproj-template/readme.md

 When you're all done, this directory will contain a directory named `myproject` that matches up with `/vagrant/myproject` in the virtual envirionment.
 Virtualbox keeps the two directories in sync so changes to one will be made in the other.
 This directory contains Django's `manage.py` file as well as the project's fabfile and PIP requirements doc.
 Within it is a second `myproject` directory which contains the Django project.

 Create a place for the Chef cookbooks.
-From within the base directory run:
+From within the Vagrant project directory on the host run the following command.

+So, extending our example, this would be run from within `~/website/`.

     (host) $ mkdir cookbooks && cd $_

-Clone the Chef cookbooks repositories as needed (we will use the following cookbooks in this guide)
+Clone the Chef cookbooks repositories as needed (we will use the following cookbooks in this guide).

     (host) $ git clone git://github.com/opscode-cookbooks/apt.git
     (host) $ git clone git://github.com/opscode-cookbooks/build-essential.git